 Check Out How Valentine’s Day Is Celebrated In These Countries

-As we all know, Valentine’s Day is celebrated in February on various dates in the most significant, cultural and commercial way in many regions around the globe.
+Did you know, Valentine’s Day is celebrated in February on various dates in the most significant, cultural and commercial way in many regions around the globe.
 In India, it is celebrated on Feb 14th.
 There are many stories on the evolution of Valentine’s Day of which the popular one is on Saint Valentine.
 Whatsoever, Valentine’s Day is celebrated to show the love and passionate feelings between two people.
 And guess what, it is celebrated in different ways in various countries.
 Check out how.

-In the Philippines, Valentine’s Day is regarded as an auspicious day to get married!
+In Philippines, Valentine’s Day is regarded as an auspicious day to get married!
 It is said that a lot of weddings happen on this day here.
 There are even mass public weddings hosted on this day in the Philippines!

 The Danish people celebrate Valentine’s Day in a special way.
 They gift their friends, lovers or even their soul mates pressed white flowers called snowdrops to show their love and affection and love for their counterpart.